hovancik/stretchly/README.md

 `breakIdeas` and `microbreakIdeas`.

 #### Editing break/microbreak notification interval
 In config file, change `breakNotificationInterval: 30000,` to whatever value you want.
 30000 is 30 seconds.
-Sane goes for microbreak.
+Same goes for microbreak.

 #### New version notification
 In config file, set `notifyNewVersion: false,` to disable showing of new version's notification.